kluchey/OMG/pages/MTH1W___4___1 Inequalities.md

   #+END_CAUTION
 - # Preparing for EQAO #.v-self-border
 	- Here is a question posed on an EQAO practice test:
-		- Which inequality corresponds to this graph? logseq.order-list-type:: number
+		- Which inequality corresponds to this graph? #.v-border-children logseq.order-list-type:: number
 		  ![image.png](../assets/image_1748372403293_0.png){:height 364, :width 382}
 			- $2x-y\leq-2$